albertllousas/simple-cqrs-with-es/readme.md

 ## Lessons learned

-CQRS, when you apply all the patterns, is not easy at all, it is complex and takes time to understand.
+CQRS, when you apply all the patterns, is not easy at all, it is complex and takes time to understand all the patterns around.

+Even though in this example we have tried to use all the "cool" patterns, you don't need them, the basics of CQRS are separate Commands from queries, that's all.

+In a production environments, the best way to go would be to apply the patterns that you need, for example if you need to return values from commands, just do it, but first think why you are returning values, do you really need them, could you tackle the problem differently?

 ## Related links